 On the surface, it would appear that members of a food bank are provided food in a safe and sanitary environment.
 However, stories from people who have participated in these programs show that this is not always the case.
 This blog post will explore how people end up with illnesses such as Legionnaires’ Disease and Hepatitis A while receiving assistance from these organizations.
 Finally, it will conclude whether or not you should trust these institutions to provide their services appropriately.

 Some people who use food banks are already in a disadvantaged position or are living with vulnerable people, but for those who are hungry, food banks offer a lifeline.
-Therefore, food banks must remain in safe locations for the food they serve.
+Therefore, food banks must remain in safe locations and the food they serve.
 To answer the question, “Are food banks safe?” below are guides on which they operate.

 Yes, food banks are safe; the food banks must also provide safe food.
 Legally, all food enterprises must ensure: